 Check how the sunlight hits the room at different times, be conscious of potential bleaching from sunlight, as well as any mirrored objects that might reflect the light.
 Natural materials and plants absorb heat well, so bear this in mind when putting together a mood board or adding the finishing touches to your room.

 If you’ve got more feature wall do’s and don’ts you’d like to share with us, don’t forget to follow I Love Wallpaper on Facebook, Instagram and Pinterest.
-For more interior design advice and inspiration, check out our blog page.
+For more interior design advice and inspiration, check out our blog page or sign up to our newsletter today.